devaine/CodeRED-Astra/rust-engine/README.md

 2. set env DATABASE_URL and QDRANT_URL
 3. cargo run
 4. (optional) import demo PDFs
   - Populate a folder with PDFs under `rust-engine/demo-data` (or point `DEMO_DATA_DIR` to a custom path).
 The server auto-resolves common locations such as the repo root, `/app/demo-data`, and the working directory when running in Docker.
+When the engine boots it automatically attempts this import (can be disabled by setting `AUTO_IMPORT_DEMO=false`).
    - Call the endpoint:
      - POST <http://localhost:8000/api/files/import-demo>
   - Optional query `?force=1` to overwrite existing by filename.
 The JSON response also echoes where the engine looked (`source_dir`, `attempted_paths`) and how many PDFs were detected (`files_found`) so misconfigurations are easy to spot.
 Imported files are written to the shared `/app/storage` volume; the web-app container mounts this volume read-only and serves the contents at `/storage/<filename>`.